axeliodiaz/data_loss_prevention/README.md

 1. Message Queue:
 ElasticMQ is used for local SQS emulation.
 Ensure it is running and accessible at http://elasticmq:9324.
 2. Slack Integration:
-Configure Slack events API and provide the bot token in .env.
+Configure Slack events API and provide the bot token in `.env`.
-3. Testing:
-Ensure all containers are running before executing tests.